domiyanyue/my_notes/C++_knowledge_for_SYCL.md

 As we can see, we can specify the default capture mode using & (by reference) or =(by value) and specific capture for certain variables.
 In example (3). y and z are captured by reference and x is by value.
 In example (4), y and z are captured by value and x is by reference.
-The machnism of capture list simply the senario where we want to pass an argument that is in current scope.
+The mechanism of capture clause simplifies the scenario where we want to pass an argument that is in current scope.

 * Example 3: Use lambda expression in STL library
 We already see how lambda can be used in `std::sort`.
-In STL library, a lot of utility functions provides API for lambda, In the following example, we will use `std::count_if` to count the number of element in the array that is larger than `x`.
+In the C++ STL library, a lot of utility functions provide an API for functors, In the following example, we will use `std::count_if` to count the number of elements in the array that is larger than `x`.
 ```C++
 #include <vector>
 #include <iostream>